amalbabu0/ZeroDust.sh/README.md

-Here’s a clean, professional **README.md** for your **ZeroDust.sh** system maintenance script.
-It’s written in a GitHub-ready format and matches what your script actually does on Debian/Ubuntu systems.

----

 # 🧹 ZeroDust.sh

 **ZeroDust.sh** is a lightweight Bash-based system maintenance script for **Debian-based Linux distributions**.
 It automates routine cleanup and update tasks with clear, color-coded terminal output, helping keep your system clean, fast, and up to date.